 Edward Harcourt has been a Fellow of Keble since 2005.
 From 1998 to 2005 he was Lecturer and then Senior Lecturer in Philosophy at the University of Kent, and from 1993 to 1998 Domus Fellow and Tutor in Philosophy, Lady Margaret Hall, Oxford.
 He has been a Visiting Research Fellow at the University of California, Berkeley, a Visiting Lecturer at the Institut für Philosophie, University of Leipzig, and a Mind Association Research Fellow.
 Before taking the BPhil and DPhil in Oxford he was an undergraduate at Trinity College, Cambridge, where he read Philosophy (Part I) and History (Part II).
-He was until recently Principal Investigator of the Wellcome ISSF project ‘Therapeutic Conflicts: Co-Producing Meaning in Mental Health’ and convener of the seminar series Meaning and Mindedness: Encounters between Philosophy and Psychoanalysis at the Tavistock Clinic (London).
-He is currently a director of the biennial Oxford Summer Schools in Philosophy and Psychiatry.
+He was until recently Principal Investigator of the Wellcome ISSF project ‘Therapeutic Conflicts: Co-Producing Meaning in Mental Health’ and convener of the seminar series Meaning and Mindedness: Encounters between Philosophy and Psychoanalysis at the Tavistock Clinic (London), and remains a director of the biennial Oxford Summer Schools in Philosophy and Psychiatry.
 From 2014-18 he served as Chair of the Board of the Faculty of Philosophy, and is currently on secondment as Director of Research, Strategy and Innovation at the Arts and Humanities Research Council.

 Read Edward Harcourt’s 3:AM MAGAZINE interview

 - ‘Containment and “Rational Health”: Moran and Psychoanalysis’, European Journal of Philosophy, forthcoming.